 The Risk Management has performed the duties as assigned by the Board of Directors.
-The meeting will held at least 2 weeks prior to the Board of Directors meeting to follow the risk of the Company and its subsidiaries
+The meeting will be held at least 2 weeks prior to the Board of Directors meeting to follow the risk of the Company and its subsidiaries

-In 2018, there were 4 meetings and 1 meeting being held between the Risk Management Committee and the Audit Committee to consider issues following:-
+In 2019, there were 4 meetings and 1 meeting being held between the Risk Management Committee and the Audit Committee to consider issues following:-

-- Considering risk management plan at organizational and departmental levels from all concerned units and also arrangement of the importance of risk and its impact of both internal and external, then determine these risks to acceptable levels or decrease the risk - 2.
+- 1. Considering risk management plan at organizational and departmental levels from all concerned units and also arrangement of the importance of risk and its impact of both internal and external, then determine these risks to acceptable levels or decrease the risk - 2.
 Monitoring and reviewing the compliance with risk management plan pursuant to the risk management policy and framework.
 To assure that the company has systematically and effectively conduct risk management.
-By assigning the internal audit department to follow up and review the risk management measures of each company to ensure that the goal has achieved. - Improve the charter of the Risk Management Committee, policy of risk management, and risk management manual - 4.
-To assess the risk management on the acquiring of the new tanker (2nd hand vessel)
+By assigning the internal audit department to follow up and review the risk management measures of each company to ensure that the goal has achieved. - 3.
+Improve the charter of the Risk Management Committee, policy of risk management, and risk management manual.